Elissa Ladd, PhD, FNP BC

 Specifically, she taught research methodology to graduate nursing students, conducted seminars with the College of Pharmaceutical Sciences and the Kasturba International Medical College, and initiated a research project on drug counseling behaviors by nurses in India.
 She also consulted with an Indian hospital system regarding nurse practitioner training and participated in clinical activities at village clinics.

-Additionally, she has a research focus in pharmaceutical policy and prescribing practices, both in the national and international arenas.
-She has lectured and published widely on pharmaceutical policy and prescribing, specifically focusing on industry interface with physician and advance practice nurse prescribing practices.
+Additionally, she has a research focus on pharmaceutical policy and prescribing practices, both in the national and international arenas.
+She has lectured and published widely on pharmaceutical policy and prescribing, specifically focusing on industry interface with physicians and advanced practice nurse prescribing practices.
 Currently, in collaboration with her students, she is undertaking a global policy analysis of nurse prescribing.

 In 2006, she received a $400,000 grant from the US Attorneys General to develop an educational program on pharmaceutical marketing and the pharmaceutical industry directed to advanced practice nurse prescribers.
-She continued this work with a grant from Consumers Union Best Buy Drugs Program to develop an educational program directed to advanced practice nurses and consumers about evidence based sources of information on drugs.
+She continued this work with a grant from the Consumers Union Best Buy Drugs Program to develop an educational program directed to advanced practice nurses and consumers about evidence-based sources of information on drugs.

 Dr. Ladd has also won the Partners in Excellence Award for Innovation and Teaching; and the Academic Excellence Award for Doctoral Study in Nursing from the University of Massachusetts.